ajayms1980/GitTutorial/docs/gitconfig.md

 ## Case Study

-Ritika is a software developer and she works on her laptop and manage her project's repistory on local system using git.She want to configure set up Author of the project with her name and email as her email address.
-When she commits the changes to the local repoistory then it records with her name.
+Ritika is a software developer and she works on  a project ( lets say MyWork) her laptop and manage her project's repistory on local system using git.She want to configure set up Author of the project with her name and email address so that when she commits the changes to the local repoistory then it records with her name and later she can push these changes to global repoistory.

+## Solution

+### Step 1 To Initialize git repository for MyProj project (Consider MyProj is a directory and all the files in this directory are project files).
+            ```
+           cd MyProject
+            git init

+            ```

+### Step 2 Setup Author name and email on global level configuration
+           - git config --global user.name ritika
+           - git config --global user.name ritika@kmit.com

+### Step 3 create a project file say myfile_1.txt under MyProj Folder
+           - touch myfile_1.txt
+           -